cloudflare/cloudflare-docs-engine/src/content/cli-wrangler/commands.md

 the `kv:namespace` subcommand.

 The `kv:namespace` subcommand takes as a new binding name as an argument.
-It will create a Worker KV namespace whose title is a concatenation of your Worker's name (from `wrangler.toml`) and the binding name you provide:
+It will create a Worker KV namespace whose title is a concatenation of your Worker’s name (from `wrangler.toml`) and the binding name you provide:

 ```sh
 $ wrangler kv:namespace create "MY_KV"